The Iteration Process

 Type of Function

-Surprisingly, the type of function which f is does not seem to affect the fundamental behaviour of the iteration process.
+Surprisingly, whatever type of function f may be does not seem to affect the fundamental behaviour of the iteration process.
 It doesn't have to be either of the two functions embodied by the equations chosen for the applet.
 Other functions exhibit the same kind of behaviour so long as they are non-linear (ie they produce curves not lines).
 All that changing the function seems to do is reposition, rescale and ever so slightly reshape the path traced out by successive values of x with respect to the origin of the co-ordinate system on which they are plotted.

 Types of Behaviour